Making a Difference in Evansville

 BECOME A 2020 FRIENDS OF THE POOR WALK SPONSOR TODAY!

 How your support of the Walk/Run helps to impact the lives of those we serve.

-- Our Food Pantry, through the help of approximately 120 volunteers, provided enough high-quality food to last a family for three to four days to 14,168 families totaling 31,732 individuals, about 2,644 individuals per month.
+- Our Food Pantry, through the help of approximately 120 volunteers, provided enough high quality food to last a family for three to four days to 14,783 families totaling 28,449 individuals, about 2,371 individuals per month.

-- Our Thrift Store provided free clothing to 2,636 adults and 1,621 children equivalent to about $28,000 worth of clothing.
+- Our Thrift Store provided free clothing to 1,419 adults and 928 children equivalent to about $28,000 worth of clothing.

-- Our collaboration with Barnett Furniture and Appliances, through vouchers paid at cost or less by our conferences, provided 850 free or extremely low-cost bed units to those in need.
+- Our Thrift Store, through vouchers paid at cost or less by our conferences, provided more than 850 free or extremely low-cost bed units to those in need.

-- Our 19 conferences comprised of 404 Vincentians made an estimated total of 12,500 home visits helping those in need to avoid utility shut off or eviction, obtain basic household goods, prescription medications and other necessities of life.
+- Our 19 conferences comprised of almost 500 Vincentians made a total of 12,565 home visits helping 23,540 people in need to avoid utility shut off or eviction, obtain basic household goods, prescription medications and other necessities of life.
 Importantly, these visits were made on a person to person basis, hopefully expressing human concern and spiritual hope to those in need on a personal basis.
-Those conferences donated at total of $421,702 to people in our community.
+Those conferences donated at total of $449,207 to people in our community.

 THANK YOU FOR YOUR SUPPORT!